MichelleWegner/MichelleWegner/README.md

 ## I'm Michelle Wegner ✨

 Welcome to my GitHub profile!
-I'm a passionate Data Analyst with a love for technology, data, and continuous learning.
-My journey began with the successful completion of a Data Analytics Bootcamp at Ironhack, where I developed a strong foundation in Python, SQL, and Tableau.
-Every week, I collaborated with diverse teams, working on exciting projects and expanding my knowledge.
+I’m a Data Analyst with a strong interest in technology, data, and continuous learning.
+I completed a Data Analytics Bootcamp at Ironhack, where I built a solid foundation in Python, SQL, and Tableau.
+Throughout the bootcamp, I had the chance to collaborate with teams from different backgrounds, working on various projects and steadily improving my skills.

 ## 👩‍💻 About Me
 - 🎓 Im a certified Data Analyst